WilliamSchack/Spotify-Downloader/README.md

     - Right character sets the closing input
 - File Name Input sets the output name of each song.
     - Each tag must be enclosed with the characters set in the left input field
+- If there are multiple songs with the file name, the spotify id will be appended to the end.
 - Can only include the currently implemented tags listed below

 **Sub Folders**